AlexVCS/100-days-of-code/log.md

 **Thoughts** Feel close to getting the anecdote app working.
 Need to keep tinkering with it.

 **Link(s) to work**: N/A (for now)

+### Day 6: November 7th, 2020

+**Today's Progress**: Continued with the anecdotes app.
+Took some code I've written in an earlier part of the course and used it there.
+Was a fly on the wall for a Zoom call where friends where working on testing a Golang app.
+Tiny tweaks to my React hamburger nav.

+**Thoughts** Even when I'm tired I'm coding and though it's difficult I'm persisting.

+**Link(s) to work**: N/A (for now)